Proper Mowing & Watering is essential to a Green, Thick and Healthy Lawn.

 Mowing After Over-seeding

-If over-seeding was more of a repair:
+If over-seeding for the purpose of repair:

 If the area being seeded is among mature grass: